A business Facebook page is considered one of the must-haves of online marketing. Why in the world would someone not have a Facebook page?

 - Facebook creates negative brand images from people indiscriminately posting negative comments on the company page.

-- Twitter is better.
+- Twitter may be better.

 - Facebook has too many extraneous ads, distracting from the brand’s presence on Facebook.